-The Starting Point: ESA WorldCover#
+The Problem: ESA WorldCover#

-This project started with the ESA WorldCover dataset - a global land cover product at 10 m resolution based on Sentinel-1 and Sentinel-2 data.
-The full dataset consists of 2,561 GeoTIFF files totaling 116 GB.
-I wanted to convert it into a single PMTiles archive for use in a web-based flight simulator.
+This started with the ESA WorldCover dataset — a global 10m land cover product based on Sentinel-1 and Sentinel-2 data.
+The full dataset is 2,561 GeoTIFF files totaling 116 GB.
+I wanted to convert it into a single PMTiles archive for a web-based flight simulator.
+PMTiles stores all tiles in a single file served via HTTP range requests — no tile server required.

 | Zoom | Tiles | Throughput | Duration |